Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTS 250 1GB should in theory be a lot superior to the GeForce GTS 450 1GB in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTS 250 1GB should be quite a bit faster than the GeForce GTS 450 1GB in general. (explain)

-Texel RateThe GeForce GTS 250 1GB should be quite a bit (approximately 89%) better at anisotropic filtering than the GeForce GTS 450 1GB. (explain)
+Texel RateThe GeForce GTS 250 1GB should be much (approximately 89%) faster with regards to anisotropic filtering than the GeForce GTS 450 1GB. (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce GTS 450 1GB is a better choice, but not by far. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the GeForce GTS 450 1GB is a better choice, though not by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison